 - Pre-portion your treats.
 It’s really easy to keep eating when you don’t feel the dopamine high that you expected to get in the first bite because you’re chasing the satisfaction you thought you’d get.
 Portion out your ice cream and put the rest away, put your M&Ms into little sample cups, or only put one soda in the fridge at a time—whatever your favorite food is, there’s a way to enjoy it and not go overboard.

 All that being said, there are definitely factors outside of our conscious choices that impact how we are genetically prone to think about food, but that doesn’t mean all hope is lost and it doesn’t mean that the effort to be healthy is for nothing.
-If you need help tackling how to eat, let me know, I’d be really happy to help you figure it out.
+If you need help tackling how to eat, let us know, we’d be really happy to help you figure it out.